 If you come from a British English tradition — that includes Australia and New Zealand among other places — you’ll not only feel more at home writing in your own voice, your writing will be more natural as a result.

 And that matters online, where a writer’s voice takes on far more importance.
 Most Americans won’t worry.
 A few pedants might niggle, others will find it charming.

-At the same time, you’ll find words flow more fluently when you are comfortable with your English.
+At the same time, you’ll find words flow more fluently when you are comfortable with your language.